quicwg/base-drafts/draft-ietf-quic-http.md

 or more PUSH_PROMISE frames (see {{frame-push-promise}}) that carry the request fields, then included with the push stream which ultimately fulfills those promises.
-When the same Push ID is promised on multiple request streams, the decompressed request field sets MUST contain the same fields in the same order, and both the name and the value in each field MUST be exact matches.
+When the same Push ID is promised on multiple request streams, the decompressed request field sections MUST contain the same fields in the same order, and both the name and the value in each field MUST be exact matches.